CarterGames/The-Cart/README.md

 ## F.A.Q
 Why Adriana?
-> Honestly, I just couldn't think of a project name for a code-base that I actually liked.
-So I just picked the first name to came to mind that sounded nice, and Adriana was that name.
+> Honestly, I just couldn't think of a project name for a code base that I actually liked.
+So, I just picked the first name to came to mind that sounded nice, and Adriana was that name.

 What is the overall goal for this project?
 > For me it is to have a stable base code library that I can adapt of work off in a variety of game projects.